daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-18_16-37-57.png)

     This will download a remote desktop connection file, and when you open it, remote desktop on your local machine will attempt to attach to your virtual machine.
-When the windows security dialog pops up, click on the `more choices link, then choose `use a different account`
+When the windows security dialog pops up, click on the `more choices link`, then choose `use a different account`

     ![image](./media/2016-10-19_14-42-16.png)

-    Use the credentials l-admin with password Devc@mp2016! to log onto the machine.
+    Use the credentials `l-admin` with password `Devc@mp2016!` to log on to the machine.
 It would be wise to change the password in the virtual machine.

-    When remote desktop is connected, you will see server manager initally.
+    When remote desktop is connected, you will see server manager initially.
 We will want to turn of IE enhanced security, to make accessing the web within the virtual machine easier.
 First click local server;

     ![image](./media/2016-10-18_16-46-33.png)